jesseskinner/hover/README.md

 - `store.getInitialState` (optional)
 	- Must return an object containing the initial state for the store.
 	- Will not be called until `getState` is called, or an action is handled.
 So it can be a good place to start loading data from an API.
+	- Note: the state must be serializable.
+This means you cannot have functions or classes in your state.

 		```javascript
 		actions = Hoverboard({